 Where to Water

 When watering don’t focus on the area directly adjacent to the trunk.
 This is because there are not generally any roots capable of taking up water in this area and it can cause issues if the trunk is being impacted by a pressurized spray repeatedly or if the trunk is constantly wet.
 Roots extend far beyond the edge of the tree’s canopy or drip line.
 Many tree roots extend as far away from the tree as the tree is tall (A 50 foot tree would have roots extending 50 feet from the trunk in any given direction).
+Areas that are paved or covered by other hard landscape features will not absorb water so it should be applied where it can easily penetrate into the soil.
 Water in the outer half of the area inside the drip line and beyond the edge of the drip line (to the distance of the height of the tree).

 How to Water